-The Industrial Systems group is researching in various topics of automatization of industrial systems in order to increase the performance as well as the effectiveness of these systems.
-The main focus is modelling and control, especially with the objective to apply theoretical control approaches on industrial applications.
+The Industrial Systems Group is researching various topics regarding the automation of industrial systems in order to increase the performance as well as the effectiveness of such systems.
+The focus lies on modelling and control, especially with the objective to apply theoretical control approaches on industrial applications.

-Due to the various topics different challenges result:
+Toughout to the various topics, different challenges arise:

-- Most technical systems are complex, non-linear or in certain circumstances the systems are distributed parameter systems.
+- Most technical systems are complex, non-linear or in certain circumstances exhibit position-dependent/ spatial dynamics.

-- The systems can only be modelled with the aid of multidisciplinary approaches, for example with the aid of fluid mechanics, electro mechanics.
-Due to the complexity of the models a model reduction is necessary to describe the system behavior with a simplified model in order to apply the model explicitly for the controller.
+- Often, industrial systems can only be modelled with the aid of multidisciplinary approaches, e.g. with the aid of fluid mechanics, electro mechanics, etc. Due to the complexity of the models, either a model reduction or a simplified description of the system’s dynamic behavior is necessary for control purposes.

-- Technical limitations or process constraints must be explicitly taken into account for the controlling task.
+- Technical limitations or process constraints must be considered explicitly for the control task.

-- Higher and sometimes conflicting objectives, for example quality, processing time, energy consumption, should be controlled in order to increase the level of automation of industrial systems.
+- Higher and sometimes conflicting objectives, e. g. quality, processing time, energy consumption, have to be balanced

 - Model-based optimization approaches for complex systems.

-- The Application of real-time model-based predictive control, iterative learning control and adaptive control.
+- The Application of real-time model-based predictive control and continuously learning control.

 - Development of reduced white-box and grey-box models.

-- Development of virtual sensors in order to estimate not measurable process values.
+- Development of virtual sensors (observers) in order to estimate not measurable process values.

 - Rapid control prototyping and implementation of control strategies on industrial control systems.

 The following issues are currently being researched:

 - Control of climate equipment and process plants